l'Abbaye des Morts

-In the 13th century, the Cathars, clerics who preached about the poverty of Christ and defended life without material aspirations, were treated as heretics by the Catholic Church and expelled out of the Languedoc region in France.
-One of them, called Jean Raymond, found an old church in which to hide from crusaders, not knowing that beneath its ruins lay buried an ancient evil.
+In the 13th century, the Cathars, clerics who preached about life without material aspirations, were persecuted by the Catholic Church and expelled out of the Languedoc region in France.
+One of them, named Jean Raymond, found an old church in which to hide from crusaders, not knowing that beneath its ruins lay buried a greater danger.

-- Look and feel close to Spectrum ZX games.
+- Look and feel of a ZX Spectrum game

 - A map with 23 screens to explore

 - Riddles and hints to find items

 - Around 30 minutes long (once mastered)

 - This little project was created at nights during a trip to the south of France.
 It was like a jam straight out of what we learned in the Languedoc.

 - Some people consider it a cult game.
 Don' ask me why.

 - It was inspired by the tragic history of the Cathars and by ZX Spectrum games like Manic Miner, Jet Set Willy, Dynamite Dan…

 - Its code was rewritten and open sourced by MoonWatcher.
 Since then it has been ported to many systems, including some I never heard about before.